marualderete/RedditClient/README.md

 # TO DO List

 * Because of time I didn't make an indicator of unread/read post (updated status, after post it’s selected)
+* I will implement a custom task scheduller in order to improve async tasks.